Just like college again

 This looks like a fun place to live.
 There are always things going on–a semi-permanent poker game, somebody playing piano while the group sings along, exercise classes geared to a crowd with lots of walkers and wheelchairs.
+Read the poker tournament blog here at mining.com if gambling interests you.
 There is a regular shuttle service to local stores and civic centers.
 It’s like summer camp for grown ups, all year long.

 Last month Margaret’s grand-nephew got married, and there were no children available to strew flowers down the aisle, so Margaret was elected flower girl.